Middlesbrough and Eston Methodist Circuit

 Join in a Fun informal afternoon of singing.
 Lots of different styles to enjoy

-Profound Light Artwork by Claire Wilkinson
+Profound Light Artwork by Claire Johnston (nee Wilkinson)

 Painting by Clare Wilkinson